 While nearly anyone can suffer from PTSD, veterans are more likely to develop the condition than the general population.
 Military life exposes soldiers to frequent deadly — and thus potentially traumatic — situations, leaving them at an increased risk of physical injury and the invisible wounds of PTSD.
 Military sexual assault also contributes to high veteran PTSD rates, particularly in female members.
-The U.S. Department of Veterans Affairs reported that 23 out of every 100 women who use VA care experienced a sexual assault while in the military.
+Twenty three out of every 100 women who use VA care experienced a sexual assault while in the military.

 The number of veterans affected by PTSD varies by service era.
 According to the U.S. Department of Veterans Affairs:

-These numbers may seem staggering, but they’re likely lower than they should be.
-Until recent years, many treated PTSD as a failure of character or a manifestation of inner weakness rather than one of the tragic human consequences of war.
-Because some guilt and shame surrounding the condition still exist, many instances of PTSD and other mental health conditions go unreported.
+These numbers may seem staggering, but they’re likely a misrepresentation of the true numbers.
+PTSD has been a disorder of silence until recent years.
+Prior generations of military veterans viewed PTSD as a failure of character or a manifestation of inner weakness rather than one of the countless tragic, human consequences of war.
+Because some guilt and shame surrounding the condition still exists, many instances of PTSD and other mental health conditions go unreported.
 Perhaps this is why a new study conducted by the Department of Veterans Affairs revealed that roughly 20 veterans commit suicide every day in the United States.
-About 70 percent of these individuals were not regular users of VA services, which include mental health care and counseling that are known to improve PTSD symptoms.
+About 70% of these individuals were not regular users of VA services, which include mental health care and counseling that are known to improve PTSD symptoms.